You will certainly be mesmerized by Kollam’s latest tourist attraction, Jatayu Earth Centre that hosts the world’s largest bird sculpture.

-Jatayu Earth Center is the worlds largest bird statue or sculpture.
-It is a prominent tourist center located at Chadayamangalam, Kollam, Kerala, India and was opened on 5th December 2017.
+Jatayu Park is a massive nature park in Kerala.
+Jatayu Earth Center is the world’s largest bird statue or sculpture.
+It is a prominent tourist center located at Chadayamangalam, Kollam, Kerala, India, and was opened on 5th December 2017.

 Jatayu Earth Center is a concept brought up by the renowned filmmaker, art director, and sculptor Rajiv Anchal.
 In collaboration with the Tourism Department of Kerala, Jatayu Earth Center is an example of eco-friendly and sustainable tourism.
 With strong vegetation, valleys and hills, the natural aura of the place roar high even with the sculpture situated at the heart of the place.